GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

 * Stocks buoyed as fear of further Ukraine tensions ebb

-* Oil prices rise on fear of supply disruption over Crimea (Adds close of European bond, stock markets)
+* Oil prices rise on fear of supply disruption over Crimea (Adds opening of U.S. markets; changes byline and dateline, previous LONDON)

 By Herbert Lash